Skip to content

 The Fire TV Stick has a built-in app store listing for most major VPNs, so you won’t need to sideload anything.
 Connection speed depends on the server you choose, but modern VPNs rarely cause noticeable buffering on a decent internet connection.

-Amazon sells three Fire TV Stick models in 2026, and the right one depends on your TV and budget.
-If you’re deciding between Fire TV Stick and other devices, check out how Fire TV Stick compares to Roku.
+Amazon sells three Fire TV Stick models in 2026.
+The right one depends on your budget and whether you want Wi-Fi 6E.
+See how Fire TV Stick compares to Roku.

 ModelPriceResolutionDolby VisionDolby AtmosWi-Fi